-During the start of my PhD, I will be working on the the NSF project “Subgrid-Scale Corrections to Increase the Accuracy and Efficiency of Storm Surge Models,” which has the goal of incorporating the more nuanced structure of coastal landscapes available in higher resolution storm surge models into broader scaled models thus reducing computation times while also maintaining model accuracy.
-Since I am just starting, my research interests have not been fully formed and are still rather broad.
+I am working on the the NSF project “Subgrid-Scale Corrections to Increase the Accuracy and Efficiency of Storm Surge Models,” which has the goal of incorporating the more nuanced structure of coastal landscapes available in higher resolution storm surge models into broader scaled models thus reducing computation times while also maintaining model accuracy.
+Since I am just starting my research interests have not been fully formed and are still rather broad.
 However, I hope to use my numerical modeling and quantitative skills to assist coastal communities as they prepare for the unforeseen changes they will experience.
 This includes learning more about coastal processes and coastal modeling to understand how storm events and subsequent storm surge will impact and alter the coastal landscape.

 In addition to my work at NC State, I am also passionate about my personal health and fitness so I spend most of my free time either at the gym or cooking in the kitchen.
 I also love to read and spend time in the outdoors.
 I hope to experience all that North Carolina has to offer from the mountains to the sea.

 Master of Science, Civil Engineering

 - North Carolina State University, Raleigh, expected 2021

 Master of Science, Conservation Ecology

 - Specialization in Aquatic Sciences and Environmental Health

 - Project Manager, November 2016 to August 2018

 - Planned, implemented, and tracked many components of the Continental Limnology project and team activities.
 The work involved setting up meetings, sharing data and other information, working with team members on research projects, co-writing manuscripts, and participating in database management.
 Operated as the main point of contact for the MSU Data Intensive Landscape Limnology Lab by providing monthly financial reporting, assisting with hiring staff members and students, purchasing supplies, and assisting with other tasks as needed.